cucumber/cucumber-rails/README.md

     rake

-One of the features uses MongoDB, which needs to be running in order to make features/mongoid.feature to pass.

 ### Running Appraisal suite

 In order to test against multiple versions of key dependencies, the [Appraisal](https://github.com/thoughtbot/appraisal) is used to generate multiple gemfiles, stored in the `gemfiles/` directory.
 Normally these will only run on Travis; however, if you want to run the full test suite against all gemfiles, run the following commands: